 Take a closer look!
 It’s beautiful!

 Then I went to the birthplace of Hiroyuki Kato (1836-1916).
-He was one of the first Japanese who went abroad to study.
+He was one of the first Japanese who went to Europe to study.
 He studied German language and philosophy.
 He introduced Western ideas to Japan and contributed to establishing the university system in Japan.

 The pathway, History and Academy Walk, was very inspiring.
 I was inspired and motivated to work hard when I thought about those passionate and diligent people.